 - Every year, examine lights for frayed wires and loose sockets.
 Use only lights that are UL approved

-- Never place a tree near any heat source (radiators, fireplaces, portable heaters, etc.) Don’t place tree in front of a doorway.
+- Never place a tree near any heat source (radiators, fireplaces, portable heaters, etc.) Don’t place the tree in front of a doorway.

 - Don’t use candles as decorations or displays on or around the tree.